subject + have (present) + past participle

-subject + verb to have (present tense) + been + verb -ing
+subject + have (present) + been + verb -ing

 General use of the present perfect|